R v Bissonnette: Reception

 Leaders in Quebec's Muslim community expressed disappointment with the decision.
 The National Council of Canadian Muslims said that the decision would reopen wounds for the attack's survivors and families of the victims.
 Justice minister David Lametti said that while the government had supported the law, they would respect the ruling and review its implications, while also acknowledging the hurt and anger rekindled by the decision.
 The opposition Conservative party immediately called on the government to explore legislative options in response to the ruling.
 The NDP concurred, saying while they respected the ruling, the government still had the responsibility to explore its options.
 Former Conservative prime minister Stephen Harper, under whose government the law was enacted, expressed his disappointment with the ruling.
-Pierre Poilievre, the front-runner in the ongoing Conservative leadership election, said that he would invoke the notwithstanding clause to override the decision.
-Should that happen, it would be the first time in Canadian history that the clause would be invoked by the federal government.
+Pierre Poilievre, the front-runner in the 2022 Conservative leadership election, said that he would invoke the notwithstanding clause to override the decision.
+Had that happened, it would have been the first time in Canadian history that the clause was invoked by the federal parliament.

-The decision was also criticized by some media editorials as devaluing the lives of the victims, and as judicial activism.
-While others defended it as a just limitation on the retributive power of the state.
+The decision was also criticized by some media editorials as devaluing the lives of the victims, and as judicial activism, while others defended it as a just limitation on the retributive power of the state.
 Families of victims in other cases where the stacking provision had already been used or was expected to be used also sharply criticized the decision.